jcwieme/data-scripts-star-wars/2. Markdown/README.md

 ### For the scripts:

 * The places are either h2 or *italic*
-* The speaker is in **bold**
+* The speaker and the listener are in **bold**
 * The text follows after the **":"**
-* Artoo and Chewbacca are in bold and blockquote (">")

 ### For the characters:

-For the characters, it's a simple list of all the actors in the film.
+For the characters, it's a simple list of all the talking character in the movie.